mdmonir84/programming-terms/Laravel/Facades.md

 ![Laravel-Facades](images/Laravel-Facades.png)

+Laravel facades serve as **static proxies** to underlying classes in the service container, providing the benefit of a terse, expressive syntax while maintaining more testability and flexibility than traditional static methods.

-All of Laravel’s facades are defined in the Illuminate/Support/Facade namespace.
+All of Laravel’s facades are defined in the *Illuminate/Support/Facade* namespace.
 So, we can easily access a facade like this:

 ```
 use Illuminate\Support\Facades\Cache;